koukaku01/LinkQR/README.md

 # LinkQR

-Convert web links into QR codes instantly with a single click.
+A firefox extension that convert web links into QR codes instantly with a single click.
 Easily copy or download the QR code.

 ## Features